 Summer is the time of outdoor music festivals.
 Following a year of coronavirus lockdown, many musicians are able to return to the road and play in front of fans for the first time in months.

-As More to Come heads into our summer hiatus, we’ll highlight several of the festivals I’ve attended through the years along with the songs from favorite bands that are guaranteed to set off a buzz in the crowds.
+As More to Come heads into our summer hiatus, we’ll highlight several of the festivals I’ve attended through the years along with the songs from favorite bands that are guaranteed to set off a buzz in the crowds on this edition of Saturday Soundtrack.
 Perhaps one or more will encourage you to find a nearby festival to attend.

 In the beginning